*This part covers September 2015 (the leadership coup) until the end of 2016.

 8th April, 2016 – Turnbull, who justified the coup d’état against Tony Abbott on the basis that he was a superior communicator, has one of his worst waffling episodes in history on Triple M radio in Melbourne.
 [AUDIO]

-12th April, 2016 – The Turnbull government reinstates funding to three Muslim schools who were guilty of misappropriating government funds.
+12th April, 2016 – The Turnbull Government reinstates funding to three Muhammedan schools who were guilty of misappropriating government funds.
 The schools are the ‘Islamic College of Brisbane’, ‘Langford Islamic College’ in Perth, and the ‘Islamic College of Melbourne’.

 13th April, 2016 – Finally, Turnbull is forced by conservatives into changing his position, and agreeing to abolish the RSRT immediately.